MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 - **Maximum cache size (MB)**
 - **Maximum cache size (percentage of disk)**: The client cache size expands to the maximum size in megabytes (MB), or the percentage of the disk, whichever is less.

+### Enable as peer cache source

+> [!Note]
-### Enable Configuration Manager client in full OS to share content
+> In version 1902 and earlier, this setting was named **Enable Configuration Manager client in full OS to share content**.
+The behavior of the setting didn't change.

 Enables [peer cache](/sccm/core/plan-design/hierarchy/client-peer-cache) for Configuration Manager clients.
 Choose **Yes**, and then specify the port through which the client communicates with the peer computer.